gioodm/gioodm.github.io/content/project/variant prioritisation/index.md

   preview_only: false
 ---

-Evaluation of computational tools for phenotype-driven variant prioritization in Whole Exome Sequencing data
+Evaluation of computational tools for phenotype-driven variant prioritization in Whole Exome Sequencing data.

 ### Summary